+I’ve learned the hard way that slowing down can make you succeed faster.
 I am the kind of person who believes in hard work and who hustles hard to achieve things in life.
 But, a very important lesson on success I’ve learned over the years (the hard way) is that working more will not necessary get us further: the secret is about working smart and working just enough: not too less (if so, we will not achieve the want or it will take too many years to make it happen) or too much (if so, we will burn out and our goals will suffer greatly!).

 I’m a workaholic!
 My work is the thing I’m obsessing over and I was that kind of a person since I can remember myself in the early age.
 Back in Medical College, I used to study ten or more hours per day and I (almost) did not have a “life” other than those medical books I was digging into and… it resulted in burning out, depression and wracking my health.
 It took me almost a year to recover, two hours of daily yoga practice, transforming my diet and six months of psychotherapy…plus decision to drop out of the Medical College, as I decided it was not worth it.
 Woo!